mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Scaling policies can be simple, step scaling, or target tracking.

-## Amazon CloudWatch

-It is a monitoring service.
-It monitors AWS resources and applications in real time.
-It allows organizations to collect and track metrics, collect and monitor log files, and set alarms, and make changes to the resources being monitored based on rules you define.

-Types:

-1. Basic monitorning.
-It sends data points to Amazon CloudWatch **every five minutes** for a limited number of preselected metrics at no charge.
-Default option.
-2. Detaild monitorning.
-It sends data points to Amazon CloudWatch **every minutes** and allows data aggregation for an additional charge.
-Need to enable it manually.

-Amazon CloudWatch metrics can be retrieved by performaing a GET request.

-Amazon CloudWatch Logs can be used to monitor, store and acsess log files from Amazon EC2 instances, aWS CloudTrail, and other sources.

-Each AWS account is limited to 5,000 alarms per AWS account, and metrics data is retained for two weeks by default.

 ## AWS Identity and Access Management (IAM)

 IAM enables you to control how people and programs are allowed to manipulate your AWS infrastructure.
 IAM users traditional identity concepts such as users, groups, and accesscontrol policies to control who can use your AWS account, what services and resources they can use, and how they can use them.